venturenox/sagawise/README.md

 ## Helm Chart

-For Helm based deployment check readme [here](./kubernetes/helm/sagawise/README.md)
+For Helm based deployment check [README](./kubernetes/helm/sagawise/README.md)

 ---

 ## Postman Collection

-PostMan collection with all the raw APIs and documentation are avaiable in the `docs` [directory](./docs/).
+PostMan collection with all the raw APIs and documentation are avaiable in the [docs directory](./docs/).

 ---

 ## Examples

 ### Raw API
-Implementation with Raw API can be observered [here](./examples/api_examples/README.md)
+Implementation with Raw API can be observered in [README](./examples/api_examples/README.md)

 ---